andresol/kegweight/README.md

 6. Modify the /usr/share/nginx/html/beers.csv
 7. sudo service weight start.
 Cross your fingers!
 It will fail.
 Fix the bugs and ...
 8. Go to localhost:8080

+TODO:
+-Calibrate with known weight.
+-Support for larger screens.
+-Arduino Ethernet Shield.
+(So one don't need a Raspberry PI/linux server).